 However, the planet is about to be destroyed by a black hole.
 Whoever rescues the Titans will control the destiny of the universe.

 The Enterprise makes a detour to Vulcan to pick up Spock, who at first refuses to go.
-Then during his tests on Vulcan, Spock has his own death revealed to him, indicating that he must go with the Enterprise in order to fulfill his destiny.
+Vulcan tests reveal Spock’s death to him, indicating that he must go with the Enterprise in order to fulfill his destiny.

 The ship arrives at the now partially visible planet and is trapped by a forcefield surrounding it.
-Facing certain destruction, the saucer of the Enterprise separates from the rest of the ship, allowing the engineering hull to get free while the saucer crash lands on the planet.
+Facing certain destruction, the saucer of the Enterprise separates from the rest of the ship, allowing the engineering hull to get free while the saucer crashes on the planet.

 The crew find the surface of the planet to be a wild and inhospitable with cities encased in walls of fire.
 Spock is reunited with Kirk, who has existed as a wild man with other trapped beings.
 When the landing party finally reaches the rulers of this world, they discover them to be no benevolent Titans but a lower and incredibly dangerous life form called the Cygnans.
 The Titans have long disappeared.

-The film was to be produced in England under Jerry Isenberg as exectuve producer.
+The film was to be produced in England by Jerry Isenberg.
 Ken Adam of James Bond fame was hired as production designer.
 Ralph McQuarrie, who had just before worked on Star Wars, was attracted to design the new Enterprise.
 Many of his conceptual drawings were speculative images, not based on any script, including depictions of the Enterprise approaching an inhabited astroid.